-How would I describe the coastal stretch from Amble in the South to Berwick upon Tweed in the North – ‘Probably one of the most breathtaking and scenic places on earth’.
+How would I describe the coastal stretch from Amble in the South to Berwick upon Tweed in the North – ‘Probably one of the most breathtaking and scenic places on earth.

 My favourite source of pleasure in this Area of Outstanding Natural Beauty is watching the glorious sunrises and sunsets and it’s even better if you are on one of the many magnificent Northumberland’s golden sandy beaches almost all of which are totally uncrowded – in fact sometimes you may see one or two people.

-Aside from the beaches there is plenty to do and see in Northumberland.
+Aside from the beaches, there is plenty to do and see in Northumberland.

 Or through the wild and rugged Cheviot Hills, Northumberland National Park?
 Or simply through quintessential English villages sampling the locally caught fish and chips or great pub lunches.

-The contemporary Alnwick gardens is a huge hit with the children with it’s run through fountains, centrepiece grand cascade and sit on tractors.
-It’s beautiful Rose, Ornamental and Poison gardens make the visit both an education and pleasure.
-You can either pack a picnic or eat in the restaurant which is actually in it’s very own Treehouse!
+An excellent coffee stop is a recently converted Barn at Beal where you can enjoy fresh local food and drink with a beautiful vista in front of you of Holy Island through to the Farne Islands.
+The contemporary Alnwick gardens is a huge hit with the children with their run through fountains, centrepiece grand cascade and sit on tractors.
+Its beautiful Rose, Ornamental and Poison gardens make the visit both an education and pleasure.
+You can either pack a picnic or eat in the restaurant which is actually in its very own Treehouse!

 A nice attraction for young and old alike is the wonderful Heatherslaw Light Railway with their 15” gauge steam engines taking you from Heatherslaw to Etal village – a return trip of 6.4km made in only 50 minutes.

 There are also Boat Trips to the Farne Islands – a rocky collection of Islands located offshore between Bamburgh and Seahouses visited on one of several seagoing motor vessels.
-This is the most famous seabird sanctuary in the British Isles and home to many thousands of puffins, kittiwakes, auks, gannets, razerbills, cormorants and arctic terns.
+This is the most famous seabird sanctuary in the British Isles and home to many thousands of puffins, kittiwakes, auks, gannets, razorbills, cormorants and arctic terns.

 One of the best ways to appreciate the fabulous landscapes of Northumberland is on 2 wheels – the kind you pedal yourself.
-Cycling along country lanes, taking in woodlands, heather-clad moors and fields of sheep and cattle reminds you of the rich heritage Northumberland has to offer.
+Cycling along country lanes, taking in woodlands, heather-clad moors and fields of sheep and cattle remind you of the rich heritage Northumberland has to offer.

-In fact the list is endless – The best thing to do is to come and see for yourself!
+In fact, the list is endless – The best thing to do is to come and see for yourself!